saurabhg27/auto-cab-booking/README.md

 ## Automatic Cab Booking

+> Note: I used this last in 2019 during my job to book the office cab.
+This might not work now :)

 Program to auto book my office cab for the whole week .Built using Selenium automation framework for java.

 This program opens NXT Trans website, wait for you to login and then book cab with adhoc request for the week.